shdowofdeath/docker_class/session3/README.md

 Official images are images that are officially maintained and supported by the folks at Docker.
 These are typically one word long.
 In the list of images above, the python, ubuntu, busybox and hello-world images are official images.

 User images are images created and shared by users like you and me.
 They build on base images and add additional functionality.
 Typically, these are formatted as user/image-name.

+# docker build my first docekr image and push it